netlify/markdown-to-sanity/bin/blogs/2021-06-03-build-a-data-driven-jamstack-site.md

 > Note that we'll hook this all up to the build using `netlify dev`, which automatically injects the environment variables we created in the Netlify dashboard.
 However, if you want to run this script directly, outside the scope of `netlify dev`, you'll need a library like [dotenv](https://www.npmjs.com/package/dotenv) and a local `.env` file with the value of `STEPZEN_API_KEY` to make it work.

 One final step before we work on the script – you'll need a folder for `/content/blog/`, which is where the generated Markdown files will be placed.
-Since these will be generated on each build, it can be empty, however we need to create a simple `.gitignore` file within the `/content/blog/` directory with the following contents so that the empty folder will stil commit in your git repository.
+Since these will be generated on each build, it can be empty, however we need to create a simple `.gitignore` file within the `/content/blog/` directory with the following contents so that the empty folder will still commit in your git repository.

 ```yaml
 # Ignore everything in this directory